 - Take Suboxone in two phases- the induction and maintenance phases.

 - In the induction phase, when withdrawal symptoms are not that much in the body and patients are not showing any severe signs, then take a fewer dose of this medicine according to the doctor's prescription.

 - When withdrawal symptoms are clearly showing in the patient's body in the maintenance phase, then take Suboxone once a day.

 - Keep Suboxone under your cheek, and it takes time to dissolve.
 You cannot swallow or chew this drug; that is why you should not consume food.
-Take Suboxone after consumption of food or an empty stomach.
+Take Suboxone after the consumption of food or on an empty stomach.

 - If you are currently on another medication, all the doctors should know that you are taking Suboxone.

 - Keep Suboxone at room temperature away from moisture and temperature.